WindowFeatures#

 Examples#

-Let’s create a toy time series dataset to demonstrate the functionality of WindowFeatures.
+Let’s create a time series dataset to see how to create window features with WindowFeatures.
 The dataframe contains 3 numerical variables, a categorical variable, and a datetime index.
+We also create a target variable.

 import pandas as pd